 Community-Based Programs: The Department of Health and Physical Education offers two communitybased programs leading to a BS in Community and Public Health Promotion and a BS in Wellness and Exercise Science.
 These programs provide a rigorous plan of study grounded in theoretical foundations, research methods, along with evidence-informed, and reflective practice.
 Students receive practical application through required field-based experiences including a one-semester internship.
 Graduates from these programs are prepared for entry-level positions in their field and graduate study.

 B.S. in Community and Public Health Promotion: Building on a public health foundation, students are prepared to positively influence the health of individuals and communities through interventions including education initiatives, policy changes, and health promotion programs.
 Students pursue coursework in community and public health topics such as human health and disease, nutrition, health policy, social and global perspectives on health, program planning and evaluation, pedagogy, epidemiology, and research and grant proposal writing in community and public health.
+Students select groups of content courses that align with populations or issues or skillsets of their interest, such as, epidemiology and environmental health, health of the elderly, maternal and child health, mental health and substance use, sexual and reproductive health, health inequities, and contemporary topics.
 Students acquire the knowledge, skills, and dispositions to promote health literacy and equity, and eliminate health disparities.

 B.S. in Wellness and Exercise Science: Through a comprehensive curriculum, students acquire essential knowledge, skills, and competencies to provide a holistic perspective to wellness and exercise in a variety of fitness settings.
 Students pursue coursework in anatomy and physiology, motor development, kinesiology, exercise physiology, exercise prescription, health and wellness, fitness and wellness programming, and research in wellness and exercise science.
 Students are prepared to work in the exercise and wellness professions where they promote lifelong learning. personal fitness and wellness. and quality of life for various populations.